Redth/Maui.VirtualListView/README.md

 All templates must contain a single `VirtualViewCell` child element.

-The `VirtualViewCell` is a subclass of `ViewCell` but adds some additional bindable properties that are useful for adapting your views for things like separators and selection state:
+The `VirtualViewCell` adds some additional bindable properties that are useful for adapting your views for things like separators and selection state:

   - int SectionIndex
   - int ItemIndex